 Small children and babies can not speak up for themselves so it is up to every one of us to voice our concerns and to ensure that they are kept safe and grow up in a healthy loving environment.
 If you know of a baby or small child who is experiencing violence or abuse in their home or anywhere you need to let the police and docs know what is happening so that the abuse stops and they are not damaged any more.
-They can not speak up for themselves they are not big enough to do this so it is up to all of us to be there eyes and ears and protect them because they are very vulnerable and unable to take care of themselves at this young age.
-The kind policeman and policewomen and docs are trained in what to do and will know how to keep them safe what actions need to be taken for there safety.
+They can not speak up for themselves they are not big enough to do this so it is up to all of us to be there eyes and ears and protect them.
+They are very vulnerable and unable to take care of themselves at this young age.
+The kind policeman, policewomen and docs are trained in what to do and will know how to keep them safe what actions need to be taken for their safety.
 Docs have a call line you can ring for children at risk and you can ring or go to your local police station or ring the police assistance line for help with this.